stfbk/CryptoAC/Documentation/Proxy/README.md

 ## Web App

-The web interface requires users to login, either with traditional username-password credentials or Single Sign-On (which will be soon implemented).
-Once logged in, users have to configure their profile by choosing the scenario (e.g., Cloud or MQTT) and providing necessary parameters.
-Afterwards, users have access to the dashboard: a sidebar on the left presents the actions the user can perform (e.g., read or write file), while the center of the page presents useful informations (e.g., the list of roles and files the user has access to).
+The web interface requires users to log in, either with traditional username-password credentials or Single Sign-On (which will be soon implemented).
+Once logged in, users have to configure their profile by choosing the scenario (e.g., Cloud or MQTT) and providing the necessary parameters.
+Afterwards, users have access to the dashboard: a sidebar on the left presents the actions the user can perform (e.g., read or write file), while the centre of the page presents useful information (e.g., the list of roles and files the user has access to).

 ## RESTful APIs